 Standalone mail is how you send direct mail postcards.
 You can also use it to send self-mailers and envelope mailers.
 There are endless possibilities for the format and presentation of standalone direct mail.
 As long as you meet certain USPS size requirements, the only limit to how creative you can be is your budget.
 Mail Shark sends standalone mail only.

 - One-on-one communication with the recipient

 - Countless format and presentation options

-- Ability to target audiences based on demographics, geography, psychographics, etc.
+- Target audiences based on demographics, geography, psychographics, etc.

-- Can have broad reach or be targeted to a specific audience
+- Can have broad reach or target a specific audience

 - More expensive than shared mail

-- Used to send mail that is confidential or that has more than one component (letter, brochure, order form, etc.)
+- Mail with more than one component (letter, brochure, order forms, etc.)